Incentives for EV Chargers

 The program accelerates electric vehicle (EV) accessibility by catalyzing new markets and deploying EV charging stations to cut emissions, boost the economy, and benefit disadvantaged communities.

-Communities in Charge has designed Funding Wave 4 to focus exclusively on multi-family housing and multi-family housing related sites.
-All other Project Sites will not be considered for award for Funding Wave 4.
+Communities in Charge is designed to focus exclusively on multi-family housing and related sites.

 Learn more here: Eligibility